Institut de Francais, Villefranche-sur-Mer, on the French Riviera

 Whenever I think about why I am so obsessed with France, when there are so many other beautiful places in the world, I realise that a very large part of it is my love of this language.

-Of course, it has been romanticised by Hollywood to represent passion, love, and mystique, but I just love the way that I feel when I utter the words, when I form the sentences, when I *sound* French.
-And when I hear it.
+I just love the way that I feel when I utter the words, when I form the sentences, when I *sound* French

 I distinctly remember my 15-year-old self having an short – but definitely flirtatious! - conversation with a young French man in Paris on my first visit there.
 I clearly remember that I didn’t need to translate what he was saying into English in my head, or for my response from English back into French.
-It was seamless.
-It’s was a truly marvellous feeling!
+It was seamless ... and it was a truly marvellous feeling!
+The Institut de Français is situated high upon the hill above Villefranche with panoramic views over the Mediterranean Sea.
+The quality of teaching is superb, the food surprisingly good, the staff fabulous, and the accommodation – should you book it through the school - is lovely, and very affordable for the area.

 So, what is it like?

-On arrival day, you'll be welcomed, your questions will be seamlessly addressed, then you will partake in various short tests.
 Don't be alarmed.
 They are relaxed and exist to assess your level only.
 Then, a short interview with one of the lecturers where you’ll feel supported.
 Incredible views and a tasty lunch will help you to feel encouraged.

 I felt so lost for words.
 It was a cartoon.
 I was so grateful that there were things I could talk about in every frame.
 A bed, a boy doing something, and a clock.
 My recollection of high-school French went seriously blank.

 Before the end of the day, you’ll be assigned a class.
-Somehow, they got me into a perfect class for *me - just right for my level.
+Somehow, they got me into a perfect class for *me - just right for my level

 You can relax.
-The team at the Institut de Français are experts.
+The team at the Institut de Français are experts

 You truly begin the next day.
-NOTE: from the moment the introduction begins, not one word of English is spoken on school grounds, ever, not even during breaks.
+NOTE: from the moment the introduction begins, not one word of English is spoken on school grounds, ever, not even during breaks

 Each day you'll have breakfast, lunch, afternoon tea, and classes throughout the day.
 From memory, a couple of dinners and a day tour to St Paul de Vence and beautiful Tourrettes-sur-Loup is included.
 You'll have one teacher and regular mixed classes on various topics of interest.
 Most lessons occur in classroom, plus EVERY day in the audio lab (just like high school!).
 Jump in here and exercise you brain.
 Just do it!

 Plus, there’s a gathering every morning before breakfast, in the main Lounge, French news.
 I tried a few, but the presenters speak very fast.
 I suppose they are useful but I don't do news at home, so I didn't want to do it on the holiday of my lifetime!
-It’s not compulsory.
+Plus, it’s not compulsory.
 Yay!

 The meals are really quite good, so dinner was often very simple at home.
 Hallelujah, there is a shop called Picard’s on the Moyenne Corniche (you'll pass by it on the way down to the village) that sells the *most extraordinary* range of frozen foods ...
 Truly.
 Fine for me because, although I’m a good cook, I don’t spend a lot of time doing it, and hopefully less time cleaning up after it.
-There's also a supermarché, patisserie, and various speciality shops nearby.

 Dining out is a real pleasure, bien sûr, because there many restaurants in Villefranche-sur-Mer which offer endless chances to eat remarkably well and also to socialise with the locals.
 There are several fine dining restaurants down by the harbour, but plenty of less-expensive, and equally wonderful, choices in the village itself.